Skip to content

 • SynchronizationwaitForIdle, waitForVisualIdle, waitForNode, and the EDT rule.

-• Recording — Region and window-targeted capture across macOS, Windows, and Linux.
+• Recording and screenshots — Region, window-targeted video, and native still-window screenshots across macOS, Windows, and Linux.

-• Cross-JVM — Drive a UI hosted in another JVM process via the embedded HTTP transport.
+• Cross-JVM — Drive a UI hosted in another JVM process via the embedded HTTP transport (experimental; see Security notes).